 Power system reliability shows the probability of satisfactory operation over the long run and it denotes the ability to supply adequate electric service on a nearly continuous basis, with few interruptions over an extended time period Reliability is the overall objective in power system design and operation.
 To be reliable the power system must be secure most of the time.
 Reliability, on the other hand, is a function of the time-average performance of the power system.
 It can only be judged by consideration of the system's behavior over an appreciable period of time.
-For reliable service, a power system must remain intact and be capable of withstanding a wide variety of disturbances.
+For reliable service, a power system must remain intact and be capable of withstanding a wide variety of disturbances It is usually impractical to achieve stable operation for all possible disturbances or contingencies.
 The general practice is to design and operate the power system so that the more probable contingencies can be sustained without loss of system integrity.